ddzik19/todo-web-app/README.md

 This project is not complete and still ongoing, therefore please do not use your real information such as real emails or passwords in the web app.

+## Note

+This website is not yet hosted.
+It will be hosted for free on [Heroku.com](https://www.heroku.com/) as it is only a project/demo of my knowledge.
+Maybe one day it will become more than a demo.

+The website will be hosted on [Heroku.com](https://www.heroku.com/) around the 30th of May as Heroku has disabled github deployment integration while they are working on a breach.

 ## Features

 This web app will allow the users to: